fattyageboy/BerthCare/docs/E5-aws-infrastructure-setup.md

    echo "S3 sync complete: ${DEST_BUCKET} matches ${SOURCE_BUCKET}"
    ```

+   If you determine a delete is required (for example, to eliminate objects that should not exist in the DR bucket), snapshot or clone the destination bucket first (or use a staging bucket), run the dry-run and validation steps against that copy, and only invoke `aws s3 sync ... --delete` after the validation passes and stakeholders approve the change.

-   For very large backfills, rerun the sync if validation fails or escalate to **S3 Batch Operations**/**AWS DataSync** to handle high object counts with managed retries and reporting.
+  For backfills with high object counts, rerun the sync if validation fails or escalate to **S3 Batch Operations**/**AWS DataSync** to handle high object counts with managed retries and reporting.

 3. **Caches:** Redis/ElastiCache data is treated as ephemeral.
 Warm it via normal application flows after the DR stack is online; do **not** attempt to replicate cache snapshots unless a business requirement demands it.

-**Step 5: Update Application Configuration**
+##### Step 5: Update Application Configuration

 ```bash
 # Update backend application environment variables with new endpoints